ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part1.md

 ### Setting up the skeleton project.

 I'm going to be using Eclipse ADT 22 to build the project.
-We'll start by creating e a standard Android project using the project wizard.
+We'll start by creating a standard Android project using the project wizard.

-As our project is going to use
+Our project is going to use the following Android libraries

-- the new Google Maps V2 library for Android, we're going to need the Google Play Services library project.
+- the new Google Maps V2 library for Android
-- ActionBarSherlock, we're going to need the ActionBarSherlock library
+- ActionBarSherlock library

 Please checkout the resources at the end of the document on how to obtain these projects.